bkimminich/it-security-lecture/slides/02-06-cryptographic_failures.md

 # [Prevention](https://owasp.org/Top10/A02_2021-Cryptographic_Failures/#how-to-prevent)

-- Classifying data processed, stored, or transmitted by an application
+- **Classifying data** processed, stored, or transmitted by an application
-- Identify sensitive data according to privacy laws, regulatory requirements, or business needs
+- **Identify sensitive data** according to privacy laws, regulatory requirements, or business needs
-- Not storing sensitive data unnecessarily and discarding it as soon as possible
+- **Not storing sensitive data unnecessarily and discarding it as soon as possible** :100:
-- Encrypting all sensitive data at rest
+- **Encrypting all sensitive data** at rest
 - Ensuring up-to-date and strong standard algorithms, protocols, and keys are in place while using proper key management

 ---

-- Encrypting all data in transit with secure protocols (e.g. TLS with [forward secrecy (FS)](#perfectforwardsecrecypfshttpswwwwiredcom201611what-is-perfect-forward-secrecy) ciphers), cipher prioritization by the server, and secure parameters
+- **Encrypting all data in transit** with secure protocols (e.g. TLS with [forward secrecy (FS)](#perfectforwardsecrecypfshttpswwwwiredcom201611what-is-perfect-forward-secrecy) ciphers), cipher prioritization by the server, and secure parameters
 - Enforcing encryption with directives like [HTTP Strict Transport Security (HSTS)](#httpstricttransportsecurityhstshttpscheatsheetseriesowasporgcheatsheetshttp_strict_transport_security_cheat_sheethtml)
 - No caching of responses that contain sensitive data
 - Applying required security controls as per the data classification